ifnspaml/GIAnT/README.md

 - Note: Filenames cannot contain spaces.
 It is further recommended to name the audio tracks as follows: "name_tracknumber.wav"

 #### Load files
 Open a project by clicking on the `Load`-button and selecting a *project folder*.
-All audio tracks of the *project folder* (up to 8) will be opened in GIAnT and converted to 16kHz.
+All audio files in the *project folder* (up to 8) will be opened in GIAnT, converted to 16kHz and stored in a subfolder.
 If the *project folder* contains a video file, it will also converted and opened in GIAnT.
 If there is already an Excel file in the *project folder*, which contains a segmentation and coding, it will also be opened.

 #### Save files

 The current project can be stored in the *project folder* as an Excel file by means of the `save`button.
 The project is also stored automatically every 5 minutes.

-#### toolbar and actions
+#### Toolbar and actions

 - `F1`(edit): Select and edit a segment per left mouse click.
-The selected segment is red colored.
-Use a defined shortcut or click in the `annotation window` to code/annotate a selected segment.
-Coded segments are colored green, while uncoded segments are colored yellow.
-Write a command for the selected segment in the `command window`.
+The selected segment is marked in red.
+Use a defined shortcut or click in the `annotation window` to code/annotate the selected segment.
+Coded segments are marked in green, while uncoded segments are marked yellow.
+Write a command for the selected segment in the `command window` if needed.
 Resize the selected segment per drag and drop or with the keyboard by pressing `STRG` + `<-/->` and `ALT` + `<-/->`.
-Create a new segment per right mouse click.
+Create a new segment per right mouse click or delete the selected segment by pressing `delete`.
 - `F2`(navigate): Scroll left and right by pressing and holding down the left mouse button.
 - `F3`/`F4`(zoom in/out): Zoom in/out on the audio tracks.
 Double mouse click restores standard view.
 - `Video on/off`: Enables/disables the video playblack.
 For a better performance of GIAnT, it is recommended to use the video only if necessary.
 - `Play`: Starts play back of audio and video file starting from the position of the green time cursor.
-The position of the time cursor can be changed by a mouse click beteen the audio tracks.
+The position of the time cursor can be changed by a mouse click between the audio tracks.
 - `SAD`: Start the multichannel speaker activity detection.
 This requires multichannel audio recordings.
 - `Key`: Choose a coding scheme for coding/annotating the audio material.